anoobsa/Snake-Game/README.md

 How to control the snake?

 Use arrow keys to control the snake.
-  ↑ -Up arrowkey-Move Upwards
+ 1. ↑ -Move Upwards
-  ↓ -Down arrowkey-Move Downwards
+ 2. ↓ -Move Downwards
-  → -Right arrowkey-Move Rightwards
+ 3. → -Move Rightwards
-  ← -Left arrowkey-Move Leftwards
+ 4. ← -Move Leftwards

 Note: